rctay/sublime-text-buildview/README.md

 ![buildview vertical](https://github.com/rctay/sublime-text-2-buildview/raw/master/buildview.png)

+This is super useful if you are repeatedly running a program on your code/ script and want to have its output handy.
+(You probably already have a `.sublime-build` or `build_systems` entry in your `.sublime-project`.)

 The core functionality is done in `pipe_views.PipeViews`, an abstraction allowing Unix-like "pipes" to be created between Views in Sublime.